azsk/DevOpsKit-docs/01-Subscription-Security/Readme.md

                               -DoNotOpenOutputFolder
       ```

-      <b>Example 2: </b> Directly remove Contributor and Owner roles with permanent access on a resource without giving a prompt for user's confirmation.
-This command deletes the specified role with permanent access only if there is PIM role for the same.
+      <b>Example 2: </b> Remove permanent access on a resource without giving a prompt for user's confirmation.
+Use *-RoleNames* to filter the roles to be deleted.This command deletes the specified role with permanent access only if there is a corresponding PIM role for the same.

       ```PowerShell
       Set-AzSKPIMConfiguration -RemovePermanentAssignments `
                               -SubscriptionId "65be5555-34ee-43a0-ddee-23fbbccdee45" `
-                              -RoleNames "Contributor,Owner" `
+                              -RoleNames "Owner" `
                               -RemoveAssignmentFor MatchingEligibleAssignments
                               -ResourceGroupName "DemoRG" `
                               -ResourceName "AppServiceDemo"`